The Most In Demand Jobs In Computing & I.T

 What qualifications and skills are needed?

-A good level of technical knowledge is expected and most employers, especially software houses, will require you to have a degree or Masters in a relevant subject, such as computer science, software engineering or information systems.
+A Masters in Web and Mobile Development Technologies is obviously useful, but otherwise a good level of technical knowledge is expected and most employers, especially software houses, will require you to have a degree or Masters in a relevant subject, such as computer science, software engineering or information systems.

 Skills you need

 - An ability to develop apps on both Android and iOS (cross-platform)

 - Working with other departments to develop and optimise offerings

 - Create, maintain and implement source code for applications or programmes

 - An ability to migrate web to mobile

 - High-level programming and related technical skills

 - An understanding of business processes and constraints